Have questions? - Get in touch

 Are you looking to purchase any of the high quality teaching resources our expert team has produced?
 Click here to find out more.

 The combined HNC and HND in Manufacturing Engineering course consists of 8 HNC units and 8 HND units.
 You will need to complete all 16 units before finishing this course and obtaining your HND in Electrical and Electronic Engineering.
 The HNC consists of 3 core units and 5 specialist units.
-This offers learners a broad introduction to in these specialist areas, through the selection of optional units which can help prepare you for subject specialisation at Level 5.
+This offers students a broad introduction to in these specialist areas, through the selection of optional units which can help prepare you for subject specialisation at Level 5.
 The HND consists of 2 mandatory core units and 6 mandatory specialist units.
-These units continue to build upon the essential skills, knowledge, and techniques learnt in Level 4 whilst teaching learners more subject-specific specialist skills.
+These units continue to build upon the essential skills, knowledge, and techniques learnt in Level 4 whilst teaching students more subject-specific specialist skills.
 As you conduct further research into the HND, it is strongly recommended that you take a look below at the units you will need to study.
 By clicking on the unit title, you will be redirected to the official Pearson BTEC unit specification, and below many of the units you will see samples from our course workbooks.

 The tremendous possibilities of the techniques and processes developed by engineers can only be realised by great design.
 Design turns an idea into a useful artefact, the problem into a solution, or something ugly and inefficient into an elegant, desirable, and cost-effective everyday object.
 Without a sound understanding of the design process, the engineer works in isolation without the links between theory and the needs of the end user.

-The aim of this unit is to introduce learners to the methodical steps that engineers use in creating functional products and processes as an individual or part of a design team; from a design brief to the work, and the stages involved in identifying and justifying a solution to a given engineering need.
+The aim of this unit is to introduce students to the methodical steps that engineers use in creating functional products and processes as an individual or part of a design team; from a design brief to the work, and the stages involved in identifying and justifying a solution to a given engineering need.

 Among the topics included in this unit are: Gantt charts and critical path analysis, stakeholder requirements, market analysis, design process management, technical drawing, modelling and prototyping, manufacturability, sustainability and environmental impact, reliability, safety and risk analyses, and ergonomics.

-On successful completion of this unit, learners will be able to prepare an engineering design specification that satisfies stakeholders’ requirements, implement best practices when analysing and evaluating possible design solutions, prepare a written technical design report, and present their finalised design to a customer or audience.
+On successful completion of this unit, students will be able to prepare an engineering design specification that satisfies stakeholders’ requirements, implement best practices when analysing and evaluating possible design solutions, prepare a written technical design report, and present their finalised design to a customer or audience.

 If you only want to enrol onto this individual unit or up to four units for CPD purposes, you can do this with Pearson's accredited programme HN Flex.

-The mathematics that is delivered in this unit is directly applicable to the engineering and manufacturing industry, and it will help to increase learners’ knowledge of the broad underlying principles within this discipline.
+The mathematics that is delivered in this unit is directly applicable to the engineering and manufacturing industry, and it will help to increase students’ knowledge of the broad underlying principles within this discipline.

-The aim of this unit is to develop learners’ skills in the mathematical principles and theories that underpin the engineering curriculum.
+The aim of this unit is to develop students’ skills in the mathematical principles and theories that underpin the engineering curriculum.
 Students will be introduced to mathematical methods and statistical techniques in order to analyse and solve problems within an engineering and manufacturing context.

-On successful completion of this unit, learners will be able to employ mathematical methods within a variety of contextualised examples, interpret data using statistical techniques, and use analytical and computational methods to evaluate and solve engineering and manufacturing sector problems.
+On successful completion of this unit, students will be able to employ mathematical methods within a variety of contextualised examples, interpret data using statistical techniques, and use analytical and computational methods to evaluate and solve engineering and manufacturing sector problems.

 If you only want to enrol onto this individual unit or up to four units for CPD purposes, you can do this with Pearson's accredited programme HN Flex.